 In the short-term the downvote button won’t affect a comment’s ranking, but will notify Facebook to investigate as to whether the comment in question needs to be removed depending on its violation.

 Testing of the feature has been introduced in several countries and approximately 5 percent of Android users in the United States.

 Implications of the downvote button

-For several years many users have requested the ability to dislike comments, but as stated by Mark Zuckerberg in 2015:
+For several years many users have requested the ability to dislike comments like Reddit offers, but as stated by Mark Zuckerberg in 2015:

 “We didn’t want to just build a Dislike button because we don’t want to turn Facebook into a forum where people are voting up or down on people’s posts.
 That doesn’t seem like the kind of community we want to create.”